 Helen K. Garber is known for her night urban landscapes taken in cities such as Los Angeles, New York, Paris and Venice, Italy.
 Her images are exhibited internationally and are in permanent collections of museums, corporate and private collections.
-Museums include LACMA, the Brooklyn Museum, George Eastman Museum, NY, Museum of the City of New York, the Portland Museum of Art, Oregon, MOMA Dublin, Ireland, the archives of the Venice Biennale, the Huntington Museum, San Marino, CA and the Academy of Motion Picture Arts and Sciences.
+Museums include LACMA, the Brooklyn Museum, George Eastman Museum, NY, Museum of the City of New York, the Portland Museum of Art, Oregon, MOMA Dublin, Ireland, the archives of the Venice Biennale, Venice, Italy, the Huntington Museum, San Marino, CA and the Academy of Motion Picture Arts and Sciences.

 Helen's work has been published in a number of books and she authored Venice Beach, California Carnivale in 2005.
 Her photo essay about life on Ocean Front Walk became the official commemorative book for the 2005 Venice Centennial.

 A Night View of Los Angeles was commissioned for the 2006 International Biennale of Architecture in Venice, Italy.
 It is a 40-foot long, 360-degree panorama of the entire city of Los Angeles that was printed on one continuous piece of silk fabric.
 A second print was printed on vinyl for the front entrance of Photo LA, 2007.
 Mayor Antonio R. Villaraigosa presented Helen with a special commendation for the beautiful rendition of the city.

 Helen partnered with graffiti writer, Duce and invited other renowned Los Angeles graffiti artists to use that print as a surface to ceremoniously tag the entire city of Los Angeles at once.
 It creates a statement about the importance of having art programs in public schools.
 A Night View Collaboration was first installed at the 2007 Venice Art Walk, and has been exhibited a number of times including the international FADA Los Angeles Art show in January 2010.